Jowar Ki Raab Recipe

 Jowar ki raab is easy to make and comes together in under 30 minutes.
 It is traditionally served for breakfast or as a side with everyday meals.
 You can also have it as a snack in between meals.

 My dad is from Rajasthan.
-Because of his dad’s transferable job, he spent his childhood traveling all over the state.
-He is also a food connoisseur and credits his travels for helping him understand Rajasthani food in detail.
+Because his dad’s job was transferable, he spent his childhood traveling all over the state.
+He is also a food connoisseur and credits his travels with helping him understand Rajasthani cuisine in depth.

 Ingredients